9 Simple Steps To Potty Train Your Puppy

-Potty training your new puppy might be one of the less fun aspects of being a new Corgi owner, but it’s one of the most important.
+Potty training your new puppy might be one of the less fun aspects of being a new dog owner, but it’s one of the most important.
 There’s nothing worse than your lovely home being covered with dog poop and pee!

-In this article, I’m going to walk you through 9 simple steps to potty train your Corgi fast.
+In this article, I’m going to walk you through 9 simple steps to potty train your dog fast.
 Follow each step and I guarantee your puppy will be housebroken in no time.
 Just don’t forget that the most important rule of all is: consistency.
 Consistency with supervision, toilet breaks, and praise.

 Let’s go!

-Key Takeaways:
+Key Takeaways

 • Establish a consistent schedule for toilet breaks to reinforce positive habits